About The Security Arena @ IT/UU

 The first Matariki workshop on Cybersecurity was held 16-17 December 2019, Dartmouth (see here).

 In Nov.-Dec.
-2020, we organised an open web-based course on cyber security.
-For more info and registration, see here.
+2020, we have organised an open web-based course on cyber security.
+For more info, see here

 subscribe it-security <My Name>